-Safety instructions

-6 Connecting to power supply

-6.1 Preparing the connection

-Always keep in mind the following safety instructions:

-- Carry out electrical connection by trained, qualified personnel authorised by the plant operator - If overvoltage surges are expected, overvoltage arresters should be installed

-Warning:

-Only connect or disconnect in de-energized state.

-Voltage supply

-The data for power supply are specified in chapter " Technical data".

-Power the instrument via an energy-limited circuit (power max.
-100 W) acc. to IEC 61010-1, e.g.

-- Class 2 power supply unit (acc. to UL1310) - SELV power supply unit (safety extra-low voltage) with suitable internal or external limitation of the output current

-Keep in mind the following additional factors that influence the operating voltage:

-- Lower output voltage of the power supply unit under nominal load (e.g. with a sensor current of 20.5 mA or 22 mA in case of fault signal) - Influence of additional instruments in the circuit (see load values in chapter " Technical data")

-Connection cable The instrument is connected with standard two-wire cable without shielding.
+6 Connecting to power supply Safety instructions 6.1 Preparing the connection Always keep in mind the following safety instructions: The electrical connection must only be carried out by trained, qualified personnel authorised by the plant operator.
+If overvoltage surges are expected, overvoltage arresters should be installed. $\wedge$ Warning: Only connect or disconnect in de-energized state.
+Voltage supply via mains voltage In this case, the instrument is designed in protection class I. To main- tain this protection class, it is absolutely necessary that the ground conductor be connected to the internal ground terminal.
+Take note of the national installation regulations.
+Supply voltage and current output are carried on separate connection cables if reliable separation is required.
+The supply voltage range can differ depending on the instrument version.
+The data for power supply are specified in chapter "Technical data".
+Connection cable An approved, three-wire installation cable with PE conductor is required for voltage supply with mains voltage.
+The 4 20 mA current output is connected with standard two-wire cable without shielding.
 If electromagnetic interference is expected which is above the test values of EN 61326-1 for industrial areas, shielded cable should be used.
 Use cable with round cross section for instruments with housing and cable gland.
 Use a cable gland suitable for the cable diameter to ensure the seal effect of the cable gland (IP protection rating).

-Shielded cable generally necessary in HART multidrop mode.

-Cable glands Metric

-Metric threads:

-In the case of instrument housings with metric thread, the cable glands are screwed in at the factory.
-They are sealed with plastic plugs as transport protection.

-You have to remove these plugs before electrical connection.

-NPT thread:

-In the case of instrument housings with self-sealing NPT threads, it is not possible to have the cable entries screwed in at the factory.
-The free openings for the cable glands are therefore covered with red dust protection caps as transport protection.

-Prior to setup you have to replace these protective caps with approved cable glands or close the openings with suitable blind plugs.
+Cable glands Metric threads: In the case of instrument housings with metric thread, the cable glands are screwed in at the factory.
+They are sealed with plastic plugs as transport protection. i Note: You have to remove these plugs before electrical connection.
+NPT thread: In the case of instrument housings with self-sealing NPT threads, it is not possible to have the cable entries screwed in at the factory.
+The free openings for the cable glands are therefore covered with red dust protection caps as transport protection. i Note: Prior to setup you have to replace these protective caps with approved cable glands or close the openings with suitable blind plugs.
+On plastic housings, the NDT colds, pland on the Conduit steel tube